 As a registered charity, we have a board of trustees who delegate the day-to-day running of the Centre to the Chief Executive, Gillian Carlisle.
 Gillian is assisted by the Office Manager, Lauren Lindsay.
-TRC have an experienced team of riders, grooms and stable staff that also work closely with our vet, farrier and other professional equine practitioners as required.
+BTRC have an experienced team of riders, grooms and stable staff that also work closely with the vet, farrier and other professional equine practitioners as required.

 We offer a range of education and training opportunities for ex-racehorse owners as well as a comprehensive help and support line.
 We receive some financial backing from the racing industry but we still have to raise the majority of our income from fundraising efforts and the support of the horse-loving general public.